 “We have more and more people getting behind us,” she said.
 “It’s really been a motivator.”

-One of the honorary hosts of the briefing, U.S. Rep. Joaquin Castro, D-San Antonio, has a direct connection to the nonprofit and a personal investment in seeing legislation put in place to help veterans affected by burn pit exposure.
-The founder of Burn Pits 360, retired Army Capt.
-Leroy Torres, has been his best friend since high school.
+One of the honorary hosts of the briefing, U.S. Rep. Joaquin Castro, D-San Antonio, has a personal investment in seeing legislation put in place to help veterans affected by burn pit exposure.
+The Congressman has approximately 60,000 veterans in his district to look out for.